InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/trustid.md

 - <strong>Advertiser Product</strong> = OG2020
 - <strong>Customer Product Estimate</strong> = Publicis

-At the end, the Trust.Id is <strong>0050000000951+Nestlé+OG2020+Publicis</strong>
+At the end, the SCID is <strong>0050000000951+Nestlé+OG2020+Publicis</strong>

-<h2>How Trust.id works</h2>
+<h2>How SCID works</h2>

-1. The advertiser sends a media brief with its own information (brand, product, targeting etc...) to the trading desk. <strong>This brief must contain enough data to generate Trust.id</strong>.
+1. The advertiser sends a media brief with its own information (brand, product, targeting etc...) to the trading desk. <strong>This brief must contain enough data to generate SCID</strong>.

 2. With the advertiser’s brief, the trading desk sets and gives the input to the campaign within the DSPs.
-During the setup, <strong>the trading desk ensures to set correctly Trust.id</strong>.
+During the setup, <strong>the trading desk ensures to set correctly SCID</strong>.

 3. DSPs deliver the campaign.

-4. <strong>Trust.id</strong> is carried within the Bid response.
-Campaign is tracked by SSPs and the publishers, thanks to Trust.id <strong>received in the bid response</strong>.
+4. <strong>SCID</strong> is carried within the Bid response.
+Campaign is tracked by SSPs and the publishers, thanks to SCID <strong>received in the bid response</strong>.

-5. During and/or at the end of the campaign display, **all the intermediaries in the programmatic chain** can compare the data with Trust.id.<br>
+5. During and/or at the end of the campaign display, **all the intermediaries in the programmatic chain** can compare the data with SCID.<br>

 Below is the brief media from an advertiser to a trading desk :

 <table>
 <tr>
-<th>Trust ID</th>
+<th>SCID</th>
 <th>Creative ID</th>
 </tr>
 <tr>